jneslen/amuse-vue-js-challenge/README.md

     - Category page with product cards with basic product details such as image, name, brand, price
     - Category filter
   - Nice to have
-    - Implement a simple age gate model to confirm that the customer is over 21 years of age
+    - Implement a simple age gate modal to confirm that the customer is over 21 years of age
 - Request review from `kenndavila-amuse` and `brandonalmeda` Github users on the finished work

 ## Notes